1971 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 The 1970 Michigan team compiled a 9–1 record and was ranked No. 7 in the final Coaches Poll and No. 9 in the final AP Poll.
 The 1970 team was not permitted to accept a bowl invitation, as Big Ten policy prescribed that the Rose Bowl was the only bowl game in which a conference team could participate.
 In March 1971, Michigan coach Bo Schembechler launched a public campaign to change the Big Ten's restrictive bowl participation policy.
 He noted that lesser teams had played in major bowl games and said, "It was a crime what happened to us last season.
 We were the greatest team in the country not to play in a bowl game."
 The conference eventually rescinded its one-bowl policy in 1975.